 It sure looks like casino buffets were a thing of the past a year ago.
 New England’s Casino buffets are still closed.
-But during the pandemic, variations experimented behind the plexiglass.
+But during the pandemic, variations were experimented with behind the plexiglass.
 And now we find some buffets are returning.

 What is the State of the Casino Buffet?